-Please take a moment to fill out and return the warranty card included with the unit and drop it in the mail.
+Please take a moment to fill out and return the warranty card included with the unit and drop it in the mail or FAX it back to us at +1-717-735-3611.
 This will enable us to contact you if there are any software or documentation issues.
 Also, we are very interested in your feedback.
 This unit was designed based on input gathered from many broadcast engineers and it will evolve further thanks to ongoing suggestions and comments from users.
-We look forward to hearing from you. -NOTES-
+We look forward to hearing from you.

+-NOTES-